The Knot and WeddingWire (AKA WeddingPro) is the biggest wedding industry advertising platform.

 Google is the most effective, most highly targeted Ad option.

-My clients pay anywhere between $250-$4,000 a month to advertise on Google.
-Most conversions (wedding couple filling out the contact form to schedule a tour or get more info) cost between $20-$100, depending on the cost of the venue.
+My clients pay anywhere between $250-$4,000 monthly to advertise on Google.
+Most conversions (wedding couples filling out the contact form to schedule a tour or get more info) cost between $20-$100, depending on the cost of the venue.
+Yes, that’s a crazy range, but some areas are much more competitive than others.
+I’d say the sweet spot is $500-$800/month.

 I like trackable numbers, and too many directory websites don’t have trackable figures for you to determine your ROI.